 (L. Patterson, 2002, New Ideas in First-Year Reading Programs Around the Country, First-Year Experience Newsletter, 14(3), p.
 8).

 Readings typically explore universal themes of identity, gender, race, ethnicity, and civic responsibility that contribute to students’ academic and social development and can be addressed from multiple points of view.
 The CRE serves to initiate and integrate the academic experience broadly across campus, while strengthening relationships within the NIU community and beyond.

 (J.L.
 Laufgraben, 2006, Common Reading Programs: Going beyond the book, National Resource Center for The First-Year Experience and Students in Transition).

-Common reading programs promote student success, such that they model academic behaviors, set expectations for student success, foster involvement, and promote more meaningful learning.
+Common reading programs promote student success, by modeling academic behaviors, setting expectations for student success, fostering involvement, and promoting meaningful learning.

 Common Reading Experience Goals & Objectives

 Introduce students to critical thinking,

 Create a sense of community and civic engagement,

 Engage students in discussions revolving around book ideas and concepts with faculty, staff, and peers

 Integrate knowledge of global interconnections and interdependencies